 Conveniently located in F. Page Seibert Hall, Health Services has three examination rooms, a treatment room, triage area and on-site CLIA-certified lab and x-ray.
-The clinic entrance is located on the east side of Seibert Hall, adjacent to the commuter parking lot.
+The clinic entrance is located in the Health & Wellness Center.
 MedHelp at Samford is a fully-functional health care facility providing urgent care, primary medical care, preventive health care, and wellness services.
-In partnership with MedHelp, Samford's oncampus Health Center is staffed by a Physician and a Nurse Practitioner during regular operating hours, and students and staff have access to MedHelp's five locations in Birmingham after hours and on weekends.
-Walk-ins are welcome or call 205-726-2835 to schedule an appointment. https://www.samford.edu/departments/health-services/
+In partnership with MedHelp, Samford's on-campus Health Center is staffed by a Physician and a Nurse Practitioner during regular operating hours, and students and staff have access to MedHelp's five locations in Birmingham after hours and on weekends.
+Walk-ins are welcome or call 205-726-2835 to schedule an appointment.
+SUhealth@samford.edu/health-services/